Smokez01/Economy-Discord-Bot-Python/README.md

 ## Getting Started

-This is a project, where you get some basic functionalities for a Economical Discord Bot.
+This project contains multiple commands and events for a basic economy bot.

 ## Prerequisites